hsec-1/cybersecurity-portfolio/Network Security/network-segmentation-dns-vpn-apr-26.md

 ## What I learned from this project

-- Not every layer needs a security control — stacking controls without clear reasoning creates maintenance burden without proportional benefit.
+- Security measures should be implemented with mitigation of a specific threat in mind — stacking controls without clear reasoning creates maintenance burden without proportional benefit.
 - Measured performance data can overturn a reasonable-looking design.
 The router-level VPN decision was only correct in theory.
 - Segmentation design is constrained by network hardware (in this case, an existing unmanaged switch shared by multiple rooms), not just logical preference.
+- How to layer controls so no single failure leads to a full compromise (defense in depth).
+For example, encrypted VPNs and DNS filtering reduce exposure to malicious traffic, while port isolation and network segmentation limit lateral movement.
+Even if one control fails, the others should still contain the impact.

 ---